Darep/ajk-s-template/README.md

 [See demo](http://darep.github.com/ajk-s-template/)

-Extra note: This template was built for internal CSS trainings I hold at Solita; to demonstrate the modular capabilities of CSS/Sass.
+Extra note: This template was built for CSS trainings I hold at Solita; to demonstrate the capabilities of CSS/Sass.
+Especially modular capabilities.
+Separation of Concerns, Single Responsibility, etc.

 ### License